An unprecedented streak of additions to the Baseball Hall of Fame ended in 2021, but will it be more than a one-year blip?

 Consider the case of Scott Rolen.
-The eight-time Gold Glove Award-winning third baseman has seen his support jump from 17.2% to 35.3% to 52.9% over the past three voting cycles and will enter his fifth year on the ballot in great position.
+The eight-time Gold Glove Award-winning third baseman has seen his support jump from 17.2% to 35.3% to 52.9% over the past three voting cycles and enters his fifth year on the ballot in great position.
 It may be a stretch to expect Rolen to make it to Cooperstown in 2022, but based on his trendline his ultimate election looks probable, perhaps in ‘23.

 Others are headed in the right direction as well.
-Todd Helton (29.2% to 44.9% in his third year), Billy Wagner (31.7% to 46.4% in his sixth year), Gary Sheffield (30.5% to 40.6% in his seventh year) and Andruw Jones (19.4% to 33.9% in his fourth year) also saw significant gains in 2021 that they will try to carry forward into the next cycle.
+Todd Helton (29.2% to 44.9% in his third year), Billy Wagner (31.7% to 46.4% in his sixth year), Gary Sheffield (30.5% to 40.6% in his seventh year) and Andruw Jones (19.4% to 33.9% in his fourth year) also saw significant gains in 2021 that they will try to carry forward into this cycle.
 The situation is most urgent for Sheffield (three ballots left) and Wagner (four), who are starting to get short on time.